 Warning: This must be protected and remain secret.
 Anyone who knows the value of your SigningKey or it's seed can masquerade as you.

-- seed [bytes] Random 32-byte value (i.e. private key) - encoder A class that is able to decode the seed classmethod generate()
+- seed (bytes) Random 32-byte value (i.e. private key). - encoder A class that is able to decode the seed.

+verify_key

-Ivar verify_key: [VerifyKey] The verify (i.e. public) key that corresponds with this signing key.
+An instance of VerifyKey (i.e. public key) that corresponds with the signing key.